verenagd/Fast-Robots/site/content/Lab_9.md

 ## Task 1

-Orientation control: Tune your PID orientation controller to allow your robot to do on-axis turns in small, accurate increments.
-If you choose this option, you can score up to 7.5 points in this lab.
-This option may also be best if you cannot get your robot to do slow reliable turns.
-Recall that the ToF sensor will report false outputs if the distance to the object changes too drastically during a reading – a stationary robot can guarantee that the ToF sensor is pointing towards a fixed point in space.
-Please quantify and/or use graphs to document that your PID controller works well, and upload a video that shows if your robot turns (roughly) on axis.
-Given any potential drift in your sensor, the size and accuracy of your increments, and how reliably your robot turns on axis, reason about the average and maximum error of your map if you were to do an on-axis turn in the middle of a 4x4m square, empty room.

 I decided to control my robot by repeatedly using PD control.
 On the Python side, I had the code loop through 14 steps of 25 degrees each, sending a new target angle after each step completed.

 I start off by calling the SPIN case which initializes everything and takes in four values: proportional gain, derivative gain, motor calibration, and the target yaw angle: